RomaneCAVEY/RomaneCAVEY/README.md

+-I'am looking for a intership of 4 months from June to September 2025.

 -   👋 Hi, I’m @RomaneCAVEY
 - 👀 I’m interested in computer science, cybersecurity, taekwondo, reading, climbing ....
 - 🌱 I’m currently learning how to become the best computer science engineer !💻
 - 💞️  I'm looking to collaborate on  all the projects that allow me to learn!